email: roadarch@outlook.com

 The World's Largest Six-Pack of Beer is located at the City Brewery.
 The cans are over 54 feet tall and are used as holding tanks for beer.
 They hold enough to fill over seven million cans of beer.
 The Six-Pack was installed here by the Heileman Brewery which was founded in 1858 and closed in 1999.
 When Heileman was bought out by City Brewery, the Old Style painted labels were covered with white paint.
 The cans were later covered with vinyl La Crosse wraps.
 In 2023, new wraps with the Old Style label were installed.
 Across the street from this Six-Pack is a statue of King Gambrinus, the King of Beer.
 For more, see these websites: 1 and 2. [map]

 The Six-Pack in Laredo has been here since at least 2007.
 The building has been used by various beer stores and has been painted with different brands.
 It was also painted as a Pepsi six-pack around 2005 when the store was known as the Super Six.
 The building was vacant when this photo was taken in 2018.
 In 2019, another beer business had moved in.
 The cans were painted green, white, and red and had some beer labels.
-They are now painted gold.
+The building is now painted red with no labels and houses a tire shop.
 There is a similar six-pack building in Mission, TX that might have been built by the same company for a beverage business. [map]

 Potosi, WI